WohlSoft/Moondust-Devkit-Help/Intro/About.md

 the initial research, I started the actual development of the Editor on March 24th, 2014.
 The Editor project began as a part of my SMBX Research Works that started some months before.
-On April 28th, 2014, Kevsoft joined the PGE Project, and shortly afterward, Editor version 0.0.7-Alpha was released.
+On April 28th, 2014, Kevsoft joined the Moondust Project (named as "PGE Project" at that time), and shortly afterward, Editor version 0.0.7-Alpha was released.
 The first fully-featured version with the ability to read/write files, a history manager, and full support of NPC rendering was 0.0.8-Alpha, which was released on July 13th, 2014.
 On October 20th of 2014, after